-4. Violation of this policy may lead to disciplinary action, up to and including immediate termination of employment, and/or required participation in a substance abuse rehabilitation or treatment program.
+Violation of this policy may lead to disciplinary action, up to and including immediate termination of employment, and/or required participation in a substance abuse rehabilitation or treatment program.

-F. Sexual and Other Unlawful Harassment:
+Sexual and Other Unlawful Harassment:

-1. The Bááháálí Chapter is committed to providing a work environment that is free of discrimination and unlawful harassment.
+The Bááháálí Chapter is committed to providing a work environment that is free of discrimination and unlawful harassment.